Develop a Spin application

 $ spin build

-Executing the build command for component hello-go: tinygo build -target=wasi -gc=leaking -no-debug -o main.wasm main.go
+Building component hello-go with `tinygo build -target=wasi -gc=leaking -no-debug -o main.wasm main.go`

 If the build fails, check: